olincollege/illuminatimap/README.md

 ### get_data.py

+If you want to collect data for a different category of pages, use `get_data.py`.
+It hasn't been tested on any categories other than American Billionaires, since that is outside of the scope of our project, so there's no guarantee that it will work.
+It will not retrieve data on pages in subcategories, but could probably be easily modified to do so.

 `get_data.py` contains the code for acquiring data from Wikipedia.
 It uses the [mediawiki module, created by barrust](https://github.com/barrust/mediawiki), which wraps the MediaWiki API.
 The data is collected using a [generator](https://www.mediawiki.org/wiki/API:Query#Example_6:_Generators), which allows getting different properties (pageviews, links) from a set of several pages in a list or category (American billionaires).
 After downloading the data, it is formatted into a dictionary with the following structure:
 ```
 {